• Home

 Ingredient Notes

-• Gluten Free Flour- If you also have nut allergies, make sure to use a brand that’s made in a nut free facility.
-I really love to use this gluten free flour because it’s nut safe but it does contain dairy.
-It also contains xanthan gum which really helps give baked goods their bounce.
+• Gluten Free Flour- If you have nut allergies, use a brand that’s made in a nut free facility.
+I really love to use this gluten free flour because it’s free of the top 9 allergens.
+It also contains xanthan gum which really helps give baked goods their bounce and prevents them from falling apart.

 • Vegetable Oil- This cake of these cupcakes uses oil instead of butter/vegan baking stick to help it stay moist.

-• Cocoa Powders- I like to use two types but if you only want to use one, use Dutch or Natural Unsweetened.
+• Cocoa Powders- I like to use two types to give the cookies a dark color, but if you only want to use one, use Dutch or Natural Unsweetened.
+Do not only use Dark.

 • Cornstarch Water- This helps bind everything together since the cupcakes are eggless.